-ADHC providers must also:
+ADHC providers must do the following:

-- 1. Comply with all applicable LDH rules and regulations including the use of an approved Electronic Visit Verification (EVV) system; - 2.
-Provide transportation to any beneficiary within their licensed region in accordance with ADHC licensing standards; and - 3.
-Provide the beneficiary's approved Individualized Service Plan (ISP) to the support coordinator in a timely manner.
+- 1. Comply with all applicable LDH rules and regulations, including the use of an approved Electronic Visit Verification (EVV) system; - 2.
+Provide transportation to any beneficiary within their licensed region in accordance with ADHC licensing standards; and